DerekZ-113/Computer-Vision-Projects/mini-project11/README.md

 - **Key Features**:

+  - **Detect All Objects**: The script detects all objects and displays bounding boxes and labels for them.
+  - **Selective Tracking**: Only specified classes are tracked, reducing computational load.
   - **Toggle Tracking**: Press `t` to start or stop tracking.
   - **Clear Tracking Data**: Press `c` to clear tracking data without stopping tracking.
   - **Exit**: Press `q` to quit the application.